 - Lab tests, including TB, liver function, skin exams, and complete blood cell counts, may be performed while you use golimumab.
 These tests may be used to monitor your condition or check for side effects.
 Be sure to keep all doctor and lab appointments.

 - Use golimumab with caution in the ELDERLY; they may be more sensitive to its side effects, especially an increased risk of infection.

-- PREGNANCY and BREAST-FEEDING: If you receive golimumab while pregnant, your baby may be at a higher risk of getting an infection for up to 6 months after birth.
+- PREGNANCY and BREAST-FEEDING: It is not known if golimumab can cause harm to the fetus.
 If you become pregnant, contact your doctor.
 You will need to discuss the benefits and risks of using golimumab while you are pregnant.
 It is not known if golimumab is found in breast milk.
 Do not breast-feed while taking golimumab.

 Possible side effects of golimumab: